Barbaras Timeline

 • Eleanora Falk and Ida Wilke worked at Rice and Friedman, sewing various garments

-• [Eleanora notes] Jacob Muth was a driver, teamster, for the Waukesha brewery.
-But the conditions in winter were brutal and the Muths bought a tavern on Vliet St. between 25th and 26th streets, next door to the butcher shop of their friend, Gerhard.
-They lived ustairs and then turned their house at W. Medford Ave.
-(Kilbourn) into a boarding house.
+1. [Eleanora notes] Jacob Muth was a driver, teamster, for the Waukesha brewery.
+But the conditions in winter were brutal and the Muths bought a tavern on Vliet St. between 25th and 26th streets, next door to the butcher shop of their friend, Gerhardt [ed. possibly Martin Gerhardt at 2524 Vliet?].
+They lived upstairs. [ed. did this get Jacob Muth closer to his job?]

 Emil Falk solr